Associative containers (C++): Usage

 When executed, program lets user type a series of words separated by spaces, and a word "end" to signify the end of input.
 Then user can input a word to query how many times it has occurred in the previously entered series.

-The above example also demonstrates that the operator [] inserts new objects (using the default constructor) in the map if there is not one associated with the key.
-So integral types are zero-initialized, strings are initialized to empty strings, etc.
+The example also demonstrates that operator[] inserts an element with a value-initialized mapped value when the map does not already contain an equivalent key.
+Consequently, integral mapped values are initialized to zero and std::string values to empty strings.

 The following example illustrates inserting elements into a map using the insert function and searching for a key using a map iterator and the find function: